TheTalentCat/website/_posts/2020/February/2020-02-22-Syllogisms, katas, and triple kicks.md

 - Minor premise -- A proposition with the subject of the conclusion.
 - Major premise -- A proposition with the predicate of the conclusion.

-Both premises will share a common middle term.
+Both premises will have their own term, the major term and the minor term.
+They will also share a common middle term.
 Think of the middle term as their mutual friend in the middle.

 Just so you know, the middle term and the conclusion don't hang out.